Banco BRB MCP

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The input schema has one parameter 'item' with no description.
-The description fully compensates by explaining that omitting it returns status for all linked banks and passing it returns status for a single bank.
-This adds essential meaning beyond the schema, which had 0% coverage.
+Schema coverage is 0% (no description for 'item'), but the description fully compensates by explaining that omitting 'item' returns status for all linked banks, while passing it returns status for a single bank.
+This adds essential meaning.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.